CERNatschool/SimLUCID-lite/README.md

 i.e. the proceedings from the corresponding conference presentation at the
-20th International Conference on Computing in High Energy and Nuclear Physics, a.k.a.
+_20th International Conference on Computing in High Energy and Nuclear Physics_, a.k.a.
 [CHEP 2013](https://indico.cern.ch/event/214784/contributions/1512648/).